Houston Car Accident Lawyer

 - Side-impact collisions.
 Side-impact accidents are also known as “T-bone” or “broadside” collisions.
 They occur when the side of one car impacts another car or a fixed object.
 Side-impact collisions typically result in severe vehicle damage and far worse injuries than other kinds of car accidents.

 - Sideswipe collisions.
 Sideswipe collisions happen when two parallel cars touch one another.
 Damages and injuries are usually limited.

 - Vehicle rollover accidents.
 A vehicle rollover accident is when a vehicle flips over onto its side or roof.
 Cars with a high center of gravity, such as sport-utility vehicles, are more likely to suffer this type of accident.
 Sharp turns at high-speed cause rollover accidents.

 - Head-on collisions.
 Head-on collisions involve two cars’ front ends impacting one another.
-These accidents are often fatal.
+These are often fatal car accidents.